 HDDs are the old-school way to store massive amounts of data.
-They may have the ability to store larger amounts of data, but because they are a physical storage disc with mechanically moving parts, they are often slower and crash more frequently.
+They may be able to store larger amounts of data, but because they are physical storage discs with mechanically moving parts, they are often slower and crash more frequently.

-SSDs are favored by the best web host companies.
+The best web host companies favor SSDs.
 They are the modern way to store data.
-SSDs have no moving parts and are therefore faster than HDDs.
+SSDs have no moving parts and are, therefore faster than HDDs.
 They tend to have less storage capacity, but their reliability and quick speed mean most web hosting servers will eventually switch to SSDs.

 Website Builder Features

-As you look for a hosting service, you will see many with website building tools included.
+As you look for a hosting service, you will see many with website-building tools included.
 These tools are great if you are not tech-savvy.
-There are plenty of existing layouts and designs already available to easily make a simple website yourself.
+There are plenty of existing layouts and designs already available to easily make a simple website by yourself.

 Easy website building is ideal for small businesses and personal blogs just starting.
 You can always perfect your website design later once your site traffic increases.

-Last but not least, the cost of the web hosting service is extremely important.
-If you are just starting, you can find basic hosting services for under $10 per month.
+Last but not least, the cost of the web hosting service is essential.
+If you are starting, you can find basic hosting services for under $10 per month.
 Sometimes, this includes a free domain name too.
 Some of the best hosting plans offer a money-back guarantee.
 Their policy may be a 30 or 90-day money-back promise.
-Either way, it is reassuring to know you are not entering a locked contract.
+Either way, knowing you are not entering a locked contract is reassuring.

 Keep an eye out for promotional prices.
 Web hostings like to offer a few years of services at a low rate and then increase your yearly costs once you are already used to using your site through their server.